Maximizing holiday sales with limited-time offers and promotions

 Say you sell leather accessories.
 A customer adds a wallet to their cart and goes to check out.
 But when they get to the cart page, they see they could have their wallet monogrammed for a small additional fee.
 Do they want to have their wallet monogrammed?
 Of course they do.
 And you just increased your profit with virtually no added expense or effort.

-You could also show customers complementary items—key fobs, glasses cases—and up order values that way.
+You could also show customers complementary items—key fobs, glasses cases—and increase order values that way.
 This technique is known as cross-selling, and, like bundling, it’s great for increasing product exposure and alerting customers to items they didn’t previously know you offered.

 With Ultimate Special Offers, you can upsell and cross-sell with popups or on the cart page itself.
 And, once again, you can inject some urgency into your offers by adding a countdown timer.
 Limited-time monogramming, anyone?